-Let's try a little experiment.
+Try this little experiment.
 Go to your favorite search engine and type in the word "career."
-What do you see on your results page?
-Your search will have brought up over one billion resources.
-Among them will be lists of occupations along with details about each one, job listings, career advice, and job search advice.
+Your results page likely lists more than two billion items.
+Among them, you will find pages containing different occupations along with details about each one, job listings, and career and job search advice.

 Why has your simple search turned up such a variety of resources?
-It is because there are multiple definitions of the word "career."
-We'll discuss just two of them here.
-Although these definitions are related to one another, it is important to understand the differences between them.
+The reason is that there are multiple definitions of "career."
+The search engine doesn't know which one you mean when you type in the word.
+Here are two meanings.
+Although they are related to one another, there are substantial differences between them.

 Career Definition 1: A Synonym for "Occupation"